Modern history of Saudi Arabia: Abdullah's reign: 2005 to 2015

 In August 2013, Saudi Arabia emerged as a supporter of the Egyptian military leaders that were cracking down on Islamists.
 They openly supported the leaders with their wealth received from oil mining and used their diplomatic presence to aid Egypt in resisting pro-Western influence.
 Just a month later, word spread that President Obama intended to keep up his presence in the Middle East, and continue trying to work towards preventing the development of nuclear weapons in Iran.
 Saudi Arabia, like many other gulf states, saw Iran to be a large threat to the area with its growing nuclear program.

-Around the end of the month of April in 2014, President Obama announced that he would travel to Saudi Arabia in March in an effort to mend the relationship between the two countries.
+Around the end of April 2014, President Obama announced that he would travel to Saudi Arabia in March in an effort to mend the relationship between the two countries.
 Saudi Arabia and the gulf states have been frustrated with policies that the United States has been placing on Syria and Iran.
 Iran especially, has been expressing desire to be relieved of the Iran Sanctions Act.
 Obama's visit to Saudi Arabia proved to be successful as Obama reassured King Abdullah of Saudi Arabia that America still intended to strengthen Saudi Arabia's standing in the Syrian war.
 There were no concrete details of the meeting, but speculation from the aides has presented information on the meeting.
-President Obama's visit to the Middle East ended on the 30th of March with a private ceremony, and he returned home.
+President Obama's visit to the Middle East ended on 30 March with a private ceremony, and he returned home.
 Still there was little word about what really was said at the convening.

-During the month of April in 2014, there has been a severe outbreak of Middle Eastern Respiratory Syndrome, or MERS.
+During April 2014, there was a severe outbreak of Middle Eastern Respiratory Syndrome, or MERS.
 MERS has been present in Saudi Arabia since 2012, and has affected over 200 people since then.
-There have been nearly 100 deaths as a result of MERS, and due to the new cases that have reemerged, King Abdullah has replaced Arabia's health minister.
-From April 21, 2014 to the 25th, there have been almost 100 new cases reported and six deaths from MERS.
+There have been nearly 100 deaths as a result of MERS, and due to the new cases that have reemerged, King Abdullah replaced Arabia's health minister.
+From April 21, 2014, to April 25, there were almost 100 new cases reported and six deaths from MERS.

-In May 2014, on the 6th it was reported that 62 military men were arrested because of alleged accusations for having ties linked to terrorist groups in Yemen and Syria.
+On 6 May 2014 it was reported that 62 military men were arrested because of alleged accusations for having ties linked to terrorist groups in Yemen and Syria.
 Saudi Arabia believes that they were planning an attack on Saudi Arabia in the form of assassinations of Arabian officials.
 Maj.
 Gen. Mansour al-Turki, the spokesman of the interior ministry program states that the men had communicated with members of the Al Qaeda terrorist group, and they were in the process of planning on to make trades and smuggling weapons for an attack on the Saudi Arabia's clerics and government officials.

-On 2 January 2015, Abdullah was hospitalized for pneumonia and died on 22 January, and was succeeded by his brother Salman the following day.
+On 2 January 2015 Abdullah was hospitalized for pneumonia and died on 22 January, and was succeeded by his brother Salman the following day.